jspsych/experiment-demos/Questionnaires/Readme.md

 # This is a selection of questionnaires.

+## Organization
+This folder is organized so that all of the questionnaire setup files are in the *assets* folder

 Each questionnaire requires two files:
 ## a javascipt NAME_setup_eng.js
+_ These are the files in the *assets* folder
 - This contains multiple parts stored as javascript (JS) variables.
 Each unique scale is made by building this file.
-This separates the code (in the HTNL file described below) and the JS file.
+This separates the code (in the HTML file described below) and the JS file.
 This also facilitates language translation of questionnaires.
 - title
 - scale
 - if this is a Likert type questionnaires, these are the values used.
 There can be as many scales as needed for the questionnaire